Suffering injuries after a trip or slip and fall. Here’s what you need to know

 If you have been injured in any of the above circumstances, then you may be able to make a public liability claim against the occupier of the property to seek compensation for your injuries.

-The law in Victoria, in essence, says that occupiers of a property, owe a duty of care to people visiting its premises and that they need to prevent people from being injured due to the condition of their premises.
+The law in Victoria, in essence, says that occupiers of a property (such as an owner or a tenant), owe a duty of care to people visiting its premises and that they need to prevent people from being injured due to the condition of their premises.

 1. A person on its premises if it was reasonably foreseeable for the person to be there; and